pavopax/pavopax.github.io/_posts/2016-06-07-a-new-R-workflow-with-dplyr.md

 Install the packages as usual.

-These three resources should get you started quickly.
+The following three resources should get you started quickly.
 Don't forget about #3:

 1. For a more detailed overview of `dplyr`, `magrittr` pipes, `tidyr` and `ggplot2`, [click here for a post from ZevRoss.com](http://zevross.com/blog/2015/01/13/a-new-data-processing-workflow-for-r-dplyr-magrittr-tidyr-ggplot2/)